hp3icc/emq-TE1ws/README2.md

  # Setting

  You can configure from terminal console, ssh client application or use your Web browser port 8022, entering the local ip of your raspberry or hostname.

 Example:

+ * 192.0.0.0:8022/

+ * emq-TE1:8022/

 User: pi

 Password: Panama507

-Once logged in, write the word: menu
+If you are configuring from terminal or ssh client, once logged in, write the word: menu

 In this way you will access the list of applications included in the compilation and their configurations, remember to save the changes with the key combination: Ctrl + X, then start or stop the already configured application.